-We aim to provide every person who contacts our Stroke Helpline and Information Service with excellent service and high quality support and information, in a timely manner.
-We have a number of service standards and monitor and evaluate our performance against these.
+We aim to provide every person who contacts our Stroke Helpline with excellent service and high-quality support and information in a timely manner.
+We have a number of service standards, and we monitor and evaluate our performance against these.

-Answer 80% of calls that are made to the helpline during opening hours.
+Answer 80% of calls made to the helpline during opening hours.